@sustainpsu

 End hunger, achieve food security and improved nutrition and promote sustainable agriculture

-Targets for reaching this goal include efforts to end hunger and ensure access to safe, nutritious and sufficient food all year round; ending all forms of malnutrition; doubling agricultural productivity and incomes of small-scale food producers; ensuring sustainable food production systems; implementing resilient agricultural practices; maintaining genetic diversity of seeds, cultivated plants and farmed and domesticated animals; increasing investment in rural infrastructure, in agricultural research and extension services, and in technology development and plant and livestock gene banks; correcting and preventing trade restrictions and distortions in world agricultural markets; and, adopting measures to ensure the proper functioning of food commodity markets and their derivatives and facilitating timely access to market information.
+Targets for reaching this goal include efforts to end hunger and ensure access to safe, nutritious and sufficient food all year round; ending all forms of malnutrition; doubling agricultural productivity and incomes of small-scale food producers; ensuring sustainable food production systems; implementing resilient agricultural practices; maintaining genetic diversity of seeds, cultivated plants and farmed/domesticated animals; increasing investment in rural infrastructure, agricultural research and extension services, and in technology development and plant and livestock gene banks; correcting and preventing trade restrictions and distortions in world agricultural markets; and, adopting measures to ensure the proper functioning of food commodity markets and their derivatives and facilitating timely access to market information.
 See below for Penn State’s work on the targets and indicators for this goal.

 Source: SciVal.com | This word cloud was created using publications from Penn State researchers